irias/ding/INSTALL.md

 # Dependencies

 Make sure you have git installed if you plan to build git repositories.
-Likewise, have mercurial (hg) installed for cloning such repositories.
+Or mercurial (hg), or any other VCS you want to use.

 # Notifications